bdcbqa314159/reading_books/TimeLine.md

 - Building Low Latency Applications with C++ by Sourav Ghosh
 - Commodity Option Pricing - A Practicionner's Guide by Iain J. Clark
 - Modelling single-name and multi-name Credit Derivatives by Dominic O'Kane
+- Advanced Equity Derivatives - Volatility and Correlation by Sébastien Bossu